Hybrid Precoding Revisited: Low-Dimensional Subspace Perspective for MU-MIMO Systems: Fully-connected Hybrid Architectures

 \subsection{Optimizing RF Precoder $\bF_{\sf RF}$}

-For the RF precoder, we consider a semi-unitary condition, i.e., $\bF_{\sf RF}^{\sf H} \bF_{\sf RF} = N\bI_{N_{\sf RF}}$.
 Throughout this letter, our goal is to find the precoders that are most similar to the fully-digital precoder $\bF_{\sf opt}$ in the decomposed form, i.e., $\bF_{\sf opt} \approx \bF_{\sf RF} \bF_{\sf D}$.
-To this end, we introduce the following low-dimensional subspace property of the optimal fully-digital precoder. \begin{theorem} (Low-dimensional subspace property \cite{zhao2023rethinking}) Any nontrivial stationary point with the optimal precoder must lie in the range space of $\bH$: $\bF_{\sf opt}^{\star} = \bH \bW$ with $\bW \in \bbC^{K \times K}$. \end{theorem} Based on Theorem~\ref{th:HW}, the precoders in the hybrid structures can be reorganized to yield the optimal RF precoder, which is presented in the following proposition. \begin{proposition} The optimal RF precoder $\bF_{\sf RF}^{\star}$ is achieved by $e^{j {\rm arg}(\bU)}$ where $\bU$ is the left-singular vectors of $\bH$. \begin{proof} Based on Theorem~\ref{th:HW}, in hybrid precoding architectures, the optimal fully-digital precoder is expressed as
+To this end, we introduce the following low-dimensional subspace property of the optimal fully-digital precoder. \begin{theorem} (Low-dimensional subspace property \cite{zhao2023rethinking}) Any nontrivial stationary point with the optimal precoder in \eqref{eq:main_problem} must lie in the range space of $\bH$: $\bF_{\sf opt}^{\star} \!=\! \bH \bW^{\star}$ with $\bW^{\star}\!\!\in \bbC^{K \!\times\!
+K}$. \end{theorem} Based on Theorem~\ref{th:HW}, the precoders in the hybrid structures can be reorganized to yield the optimal RF precoder, which is presented in the following proposition. \begin{proposition} The near-optimal RF precoder $\bF_{\sf RF}^{\star}$ in \eqref{eq:main_problem} is achieved by $e^{j {\rm arg}(\bU)}$ where $\bU$ is the left-singular vectors of $\bH$. \begin{proof} Based on Theorem~\ref{th:HW}, in hybrid precoding architectures, the optimal fully-digital precoder is expressed as